Dialogue with Stakeholders

 ● KAERU activities

-In April 2018, with the support of a majority of its employees, Toyobo group started the KAERU activities (kaeru means “to change”) throughout the company with the participation of all officers and employees.
-Within this activity, we hold presentations, talk sessions, dialogue, and exchange workshops to deepen communication between officers and employees.
+In April 2018, Toyobo group started the KAERU activities (kaeru means “to change”) throughout the company with the participation of all officers and employees.
+Within this activity, we hold dialogue and exchange workshops to deepen communication between officers and employees.
+Organizational development workshops are also actively being held.

 First "Evening Learning" session